mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 # Introduction

 Today's mobile networks are configured to bundle all flows to and from the Internet into a single "default" EPS bearer whose buffering characteristics are not compatible with low-latency traffic.
 The established behaviour is partly rooted in the desire to prioritise operators' voice services over competing over-the-top services.
-Of late, said business consideration seems to have lost power and it looks like the incentives are now aligned towards allowing a more suitable treatment of Internet real-time flows.
+Of late, said business consideration seems to have lost momentum and the incentives might now be aligned towards allowing a more suitable treatment of Internet real-time flows.
 However, a couple of preconditions need to be satisfied before we can move on from the status quo.
 First, the real-time flows must be efficiently identified so that they can be quickly assigned to the "right" EPS bearer.
 This is especially important with the rising popularity of encrypted and multiplexed transports, which has the potential of increasing the cost/accuracy ratio of DPI-based classification over the acceptable threshold.
 Second, the signal must be such that malicious or badly configured nodes can't abuse it.
 Today's mobile networks take a rather extreme posture in this respect by actively discarding (remarking or bleaching {{Custura}}) DiffServ signalling coming from an interconnect.
 Therefore, the signal must be modelled in a way that the mobile network can either trust it or, even better, avoid the need of trusting it in the first place.
 The Rate-Delay trade-off {{Podlesny}} satisfies the above requirements and has been shown {{Fossati}} to integrate well with a simplified LTE QoS setup that uses one dedicated low-latency bearer in addition to the default.

 This document suggests reusing the Non Queue Building (NQB) signalling protocol described in {{I-D.white-tsvwg-nqb}} as the method employed by